Chapter 10. Securing Data Ingest

 While this method might work for some datasets, it’s much more common to ingest data from existing relational systems or set up flows of event- or log-oriented data.
 For these use cases, users use Sqoop and Flume, respectively.

 Sqoop is designed to either pull data from a relational database into Hadoop or to push data from Hadoop into a remote database.
 In both cases, Sqoop launches a MapReduce job that does that actual data transfer.
 By default, Sqoop uses JDBC drivers to transport data between the map tasks and the database.
 This is called generic mode and it makes it easy to use Sqoop with new data stores, as the only requirement is the availability of JDBC drivers.
-For performance reasons, Sqoop also supports connectors that can use vendor-specific tools and interfaces to optimize ...
+For performance reasons, Sqoop also supports connectors that can use vendor-specific tools and interfaces to optimize the data ...

 Get Hadoop Security now with the O’Reilly learning platform.